-Life Safety Services conducts routine and specialized fire inspections on every building within the City except one and two family residences.
+Life Safety Services conducts routine and specialized fire inspections on every building within the City of Greenville except one and two family residences.
 Inspections are also performed within a one mile radius outside of the city limits (extraterritorial jurisdiction).
 Home and residential inspections are done on request by the resident.
 On average, 3,500 inspections are conducted annually and are performed in accordance with the NC State Fire Code by State-certified inspectors.

 Check the link for a list of some of the most common fire code violations.